NURSING 6117OL - Infection Control Nursing

 Course Learning Outcomes

-1 Design an effective infection control program for their health care facility that is based on current evidence based practice 2 Discuss the causes and control measures of specific infectious diseases 3 Discuss the principles used in cleaning, disinfection and sterilisation in a health care facility 4 Illustrate the teaching and learning principles necessary for developing an educational program related to infection control and integrate this into practice.
+1 Design an effective infection control program for their health care facility that is based on current evidence based practice 2 Discuss the causes and control measures of specific infectious diseases including during pandemics 3 Discuss the principles used in cleaning, disinfection and sterilisation in a health care facility 4 Illustrate the teaching and learning principles necessary for developing an educational program related to infection control and integrate this into practice.
 5 Explain the causes of nosocomial / iatrogenic infection and strategies used to contain them 6 Discuss the influence of the physical environment on the implementation of infection control measures 7 Formulate a plan to implement infection control principles influencing general patient care practices.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: